Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 What topics does the training cover?

 The course provides comprehensive education on recognizing and addressing implicit bias in nursing practice.
 You will explore how unconscious biases form and influence clinical judgments, patient interactions, and healthcare outcomes.
-The training covers evidence-based research on the impact of implicit bias on health disparities, including differences in pain management, treatment recommendations, and diagnostic accuracy across different demographic groups.
-You will learn practical strategies to interrupt bias in clinical decision-making, including self-reflection techniques, structured protocols, and decision-support tools.
+The training covers evidence-based research on the impact of implicit bias on health disparities, including differences in pain assessment, treatment approaches, and quality of care across different demographic groups.
+You will learn practical strategies to interrupt bias in clinical decision-making, including self-awareness techniques, structured protocols, and evidence-based communication tools.
 Real-world scenarios help you apply these concepts to situations you encounter in nursing practice.

 Complete Your Required Implicit Bias Training Online